microsoft/code-with-engineering-playbook/docs/agile-development/sprint-planning/readme.md

     - Is in the correct position in the backlog, by right priority order.
     - Is attending the [definition of ready](../team-agreements/definition-of-ready.md).
-  - Do NOT pre assign stories to the future sprint.
+  - Do NOT pre-assign stories to the future sprint.
 This is the purpose of the sprint planning.
   - During the meeting:

     - Clarify team's questions and improve the story accordingly, if necessary.